LTurret/TsumugiShiraishi/README.md

 # TsumugiShiraishi

-A service used for hosting a flask server and operates with discord bot.
+A basic templates used for hosting a flask server and operates with discord bot.

 ## Configurations